10-Q 1 form10-q.htm

 PRINCIPLES OF CONSOLIDATION

-The condensed consolidated financial statements include the accounts of Biomerica, Inc. as well as its German subsidiary (BioEurope GmbH) and Mexican subsidiary (Biomerica de Mexico).
+The condensed consolidated financial statements include the accounts of Biomerica, Inc. and its wholly-owned subsidiaries Biomerica de Mexico and BioEurope GmbH.
 All significant intercompany accounts and transactions have been eliminated in consolidation.

 ACCOUNTING ESTIMATES